katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 ![lineplot](../fig/lineplot.png)

-Note how we always call our axes object `ax` together with a method (function) like `legend` to add additional things to the plot.
+Note how we always call our axes object `ax` together with a method (function) like `plot` or `legend` to add additional things to the plot.
 This way we can also define axis labels, customise position and labels of axis ticks, add titles, add text and a lot more.

 > ## Challenges
 >